No Clear Pathway – Notes on an artist residency in Taiwan.

 What did they think of the work?
 They – the indigenous people who hosted us, the community we met.
 Well they weren’t really there for the work.
 We presented in galleries in others cities, far away from them.
 Then we showed some work in the mountain, but they were working – cooking the meals.
 For me, I feel like our relationship to them had little to do with the artwork we were making, it seemed much more important to them that we were just there, interested, caring, understanding.
 Leaving was hard, we cried and they cried…but I feel like there was little said about any ‘work’.

 WHAT ARE YOU LEFT WITH?
 A determination and interest to develop a form of working that is inclusive and much more open in aesthetic, and responsive to collaborations with community.
-I want to figure out of a community practice and how my profession as artist manifests in this position.

 A love for Taiwan.
 A heartstring to Taroko.